 Anticipating the holidays often brings its own emotional weight, but through honest conversation and mutual support, families can prepare for and navigate the season with greater understanding.

-Join members of the Network in a moderated discussion about the complex emotions that accompany significant days, strategies for coping, and the power of ritual and connection during the holiday season.
+In this In the Room, members of the Network participate in a moderated discussion on the complex emotions that accompany significant days, discuss strategies for coping, and talk about the power of ritual and connection during the holiday season.

 - Recognize the unique emotional challenges holidays pose for families of children with serious illnesses.